Jack-Hartman/Jack-Hartman/README.md

 ### Hi there I'm Jack 👋

+- 🏢 I'm currently an Intern @AirbusDefenceAndSpace for a placement year as a part of my University Of Lincoln Computer Science course
 - 🔭 I’m currently working on a Team Software Engineering Project for a university assingment in react and python
 - 🌱 I’m currently learning C++, React & Go
 - 👯 I’m looking to collaborate on Open Source software